G1TCODE/seasharp11dotnet7_Directed_Project_4.2/README.md

 ///BREAK///
 PROJECT DETAILS

-The Version 3 branch is my latest version of this applicatinon.
-While creating the unit test for the primeFactors() method, it came to my attention that my use of the "return null;" had unintended consequences, and that it was not simply making Compiler Error CS0161 go away.
+Update: The Version 3 branch is my latest version of this application.
+While creating unit tests for the primeFactors() method, it came to my attention that my use of the "return null;" statement had unintended consequences, and that it was not simply making Compiler Error CS0161 go away.
+While primeFactors() was writing correct strings to the console as intended, it was returning a null value everytime it was invoked.
+This resulted in it failing every unit test, even though all the correct values were printing to the console.

+I fixed this issue by defining the method so that its return value was a List<string> instead of a string, and then replacing "return null;" with "return finalProduct;", which is a list of strings.
+I also instantiated the PFLib class in the main program class before invoking one of its methods (primeFactors()), and cleaned up the algorithm in the primeFactors() method so that it treated every scenario uniformly instead of unique responses to each scenario.

+While Version 2 ran and compiled fine, I believe this version will be more reliable, and it is more in line with commonly accepted software development principles than the previous version was.

+This definitely taught me why utilizing test-driven development principles is important!

 The purpose of this application is to provide the user with the prime factors of any number entered by the user under 1,001.